 Everything you need to know about visiting Dubai in September

-Schools are back in locally though, meaning much life and activity returns to the city.
-Many events start to fire back up by the end of the month and it can be less crowded in tourist venues than in August with fewer stopover passengers through DXB.
+Schools are back in locally, though, meaning much life and activity returns to the city.
+Many social events start to fire back up, and it can be less crowded in tourist venues than in August with fewer stopover passengers through DXB.

-Make no mistake, it’s still not sunbathing weather throughout the middle of the day but you can still pick up a September bargain trip in the sun and have a lot of fun in Dubai in September.
+Make no mistake, it’s still not sunbathing weather throughout the middle of the day, but you can still pick up a September bargain trip in the sun and have a lot of fun in Dubai in September.

 Dubai Weather in September

-Water temperatures remain incredibly warm throughout the month, expect an average sea temperature of 32.6c (90.7F) – you will still want a resort pool with a chiller to enjoy a splash in Dubai in September!
+Water temperatures remain hot throughout the month; expect an average sea temperature of 32.6°C (90.7°F) – you will still want a resort pool with a chiller to enjoy a splash in Dubai in September!

-You can read our complete guide to Dubai Weather in September here, as well as our suggested ideas of what to pack for Dubai in September.
+You can read our complete guide to Dubai Weather in September here and our suggested ideas of what to pack for Dubai in September.

-- Saudi National Day – recognising their neighbour and ally, there’s always lots of colourful celebration around town including the lighting of the Burj Khalifa for Saudi National Day on September 23
+- Saudi National Day – recognising their neighbour and ally, there are always lots of colourful celebrations around town, including the lighting of the Burj Khalifa for Saudi National Day on September 23.

-- The Dubai Frame – get a birds-eye view of how old meets new in this sensational Dubai attraction.
-Literally a giant frame, you ascend 48 floors above the city in a glass elevator then walk the see-through glass floor if you dare!
-To one side, the old city of Deira and onwards to Sharjah, the other, superb views of Downtown and the Burj Khalifa.
+- The Dubai Frame – Get a bird’s-eye view of how old meets new in this sensational Dubai attraction.
+Literally a giant frame, you ascend 48 floors above the city in a glass elevator, then walk the see-through glass floor if you dare!
+To one side, the old city of Deira and onwards to Sharjah; on the other, superb views of Downtown and the Burj Khalifa.

-- Cruise with airconditioned comfort around the Dubai Marina at night on a luxury yacht.
+- On a luxury yacht, cruise with airconditioned comfort around the Dubai Marina at night.